NOT ACCEPTING APPLICATIONS

 Applications will be reviewed with special attention to:

-Scientific and technical review will be conducted from November 2021 – January 2022.
-The second- level review by the Alzheimer’s Association and subject-matter experts in January and funding is anticipated to be awarded by January 31, 2022.
+There are additional fields that will be required through the online application portal that ask for details on dose selection and other related questions.
+Scientific and technical review will be conducted from March – April 2022.
+The second- level review by the Alzheimer’s Association and subject-matter experts in April 2022 and funding is anticipated to be awarded by May 15, 2022.

 Awardees will be required to provide sixth month milestones, and have bi-annual discussions with the Alzheimer’s Association.
 Annual scientific progress and financial reports are required.
 Continuation of the grant over the awarded duration is contingent upon meeting the scientific milestones, and upon timely receipt of scientific and financial reports.